 The purpose of the School Leaders Program is to prepare and support school leaders in public and private educational institutions.
 The Master of Education program prepares aspiring teacher leaders and assistant principals to meet the challenges of today’s schools.
 In cooperation with Florida public school districts, the program of study includes leadership theory, research, professional knowledge, and school-based clinical experiences.
-Completion of this degree, in combination with three years of successful teaching experience and passing the Florida Educational Leadership Exam (FELE), leads to Florida Educational Leadership Certification (Level I) which qualifies an individual to serve as a public school assistant principal, intern assistant principal, intern principal, or interim principal.
+Completion of this degree, and passing the Florida Educational Leadership Exam (FELE), leads to Florida Educational Leadership Certification (Level I) which qualifies an individual to serve as a public school assistant principal, intern assistant principal, intern principal, or interim principal.

 Applicants must hold a Bachelor’s Degree from an accredited college or university, achieve a minimum GPA of 2.5 in upper division undergraduate courses and complete the GRE (no minimum sub-score requirement).
 Additional program requirements can be found at this Graduate College site page.